odhran-kainos/blog/post/13 - From first principles: Why I bet on Scala.js.md

 ## Cross-Platform Ecosystem

-One big selling point of Scala.js has always been the ability to write Cross-Platform Ecosystem that runs on both browser and server, on both the Javascript runtime and on the JVM.
+One big selling point of Scala.js has always been the ability to write cross-platform code that runs on both browser and server, on both the Javascript runtime and on the JVM.

 This is a feature that most other "normal" languages with added